griffin-h/lightcurve_fitting/docs/source/usage.rst

 Model Fitting
 -------------
-The ``models`` and ``fitting`` submodules allow you to fit analytical models to the observed data.
+The :mod:`.models` and :mod:`.fitting` submodules allow you to fit analytical models to the observed data.
 Right now, the only choices are:

- * ``CompanionShocking``, which is the SiFTO Type Ia supernova template (Conley et al. `2008 <https://doi.org/10.1086/588518>`_) plus a shock component from Kasen (`2010 <https://doi.org/10.1088/0004-637X/708/2/1025>`_), with factors on the r and i SiFTO models and a factor on the U shock component.
+ * :class:`.CompanionShocking`, which is the SiFTO Type Ia supernova template [C08]_ plus a shock component from [K10]_, with factors on the r and i SiFTO models and a factor on the U shock component.
-   This was used in my paper on SN 2017cbv: https://doi.org/10.3847/2041-8213/aa8402.
+   This was used in my paper on SN 2017cbv [H17]_.
- * ``CompanionShocking2``, which is the same SiFTO Type Ia supernova template plus a shock component, but with time offsets for the U and i SiFTO models instead of the three multiplicative factors.
+ * :class:`.CompanionShocking2`, which is the same SiFTO Type Ia supernova template [C08]_ plus a shock component [K10]_, but with time offsets for the U and i SiFTO models instead of the three multiplicative factors.
-   This was used in my paper on SN 2021aefx (submitted).
+   This was used in my paper on SN 2021aefx [H22a]_.
- * ``ShockCooling``, which is the Sapir & Waxman (`2017 <https://doi.org/10.3847/1538-4357/aa64df>`_) model for shock cooling in a core-collapse supernova, formulated in terms of :math:`v_s, M_\mathrm{env}, f_ρ M, R`
+ * :data:`.ShockCooling`, which is the [SW17]_ model for shock cooling in a core-collapse supernova, formulated in terms of :math:`v_s, M_\mathrm{env}, f_ρ M, R`.
- * ``ShockCooling2``, which is the same Sapir & Waxman model but formulated in terms of scaling parameters :math:`T_1, L_1, t_\mathrm{tr}`.
+ * :data:`.ShockCooling2`, which is the same [SW17]_ model but formulated in terms of scaling parameters :math:`T_1, L_1, t_\mathrm{tr}`.
-   This was used in my paper on SN 2016bkv: https://doi.org/10.3847/1538-4357/aac5f6.
+   This was used in my paper on SN 2016bkv [H18]_.
- * ``ShockCooling3``, which is the same as ``ShockCooling`` but with :math:`d_L` and :math:`E(B-V)` as free parameters.
+ * :data:`.ShockCooling3`, which is the same as :data:`.ShockCooling` but with :math:`d_L` and :math:`E(B-V)` as free parameters.
 (Therefore it fits the flux instead of the luminosity.)
-This was used in my paper on SN 2021yja (submitted).
+This was used in my paper on SN 2021yja [H22b]_.

 **Note on the shock cooling models:**
 There are degeneracies between many of the physical parameters that make them difficult to fit independently.
-This led us to fit develop the ``ShockCooling2`` model just to see if the model could fit the data at all.
+This led us to fit develop the :data:`.ShockCooling2` model just to see if the model could fit the data at all.
-Since it did not fit well, we concluded that the physical parameters we could have obtained by fitting the ``ShockCooling`` model were irrelevant.
+Since it did not fit well, we concluded that the physical parameters we could have obtained by fitting the :data:`.ShockCooling` model were irrelevant.
-However, in order to measure, for example, the progenitor radius, one must use the ``ShockCooling`` model.
+However, in order to measure, for example, the progenitor radius, one must use the :data:`.ShockCooling` model.

 .. code-block:: python